Letters

 is you

-I enlisted in the Marines in 2006 and spent four years with 3rd Battalion 8th Marines as a machine gunner in a Combined Anti Armor Team Platoon.
-I was stationed at MCB Quantico in 2010, where I taught Machineguns at T.B.S.
-In February 2013 I was introduced to Combat Paper NJ and Warrior Writers and I have attended workshops and conferences since.
-I am now a facilitator with Combat Paper NJ.
-I go to every writing group I can because they work.
+Since that week in February 2013, I have been in four Combat Paper/Warrior Writers Workshops.
+In the last two, I participated as a facilitator.
+I still go to every writing group I can because they work.
 I am proof, and I’ve seen more first-hand from the community of veterans that has grown up out of these programs.
 From writing groups to words to song, Warrior Writers and Combat Paper offer the opportunities to perform and/or show your work.
 It builds that crucial link I didn’t have before I got involved with art: the communication link.